Wavertree: History

+Wavertree Town Hall was built in 1872 as the headquarters of the Wavertree Local Board of Health.
+Rescued from demolition in 1979, the town hall is now a bar and restaurant.

 Wavertree is one of the areas in south Liverpool populated by students of Liverpool's three universities, especially the Smithdown Road area.
 This road is known for "The Smithdown Ten" pub crawl, although the number of pubs in business varies from year to year.
 Wavertree is also home to the annual Smithdown Road Festival, with local bars and cafes hosting almost 200 bands every year.
 The community is ethnically diverse, with significant South Asian and black populations.